yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 # Lock

-The `@daiso-tech/core/lock` component provides a way for managing locks independent of underlying platform.
+The `@daiso-tech/core/lock` component provides a way for managing locks independent of underlying platform or storage.

 ## Initial configuration